 Highlight some text and click on the link icon, as if you were creating a link to an external site or a page within your site.

 Instead of typing in a url, we're going to click "Browse Server."
 This takes us to the same uploader that we use for images.

 Upload your pdf from your computer.
 Ignore the create thumbnails option.
 Click insert.

 You now have a link to your PDF within your document.

 Deleting PDFs permanently

-To remove PDFs and other files permanently, select a File and click on delete, or follow my instructions here: How to delete files in Drupal 8 or Drupal 7
+To remove PDFs and other files permanently, select a File and click on delete, or follow my instructions here: How to delete files in Drupal 7

 Organizing the Menu Structure